PatrickRych/Project/README.md

 ## About Me

 Project manager with a background in managing a family-operated homebuilding and real estate investment business.
-Over the past four years, I’ve independently developed Excel-based quantitative models, integrating financial theory, econometrics, and macroeconomic analysis to inform systematic trading strategies and portfolio risk insights.
+Over the past four years, I’ve independently developed Excel-based quantitative models, integrating option theory, econometrics, and macroeconomic analysis to inform systematic trading strategies and portfolio risk insights.

 ## Objective